 - Nursing home/long-term care facility injuries resulting from neglect or unqualified care providers.

 Protecting your loved ones is our number one goal.
-In addition to getting our clients and their families a just result, our attorneys strive to make a difference and prevent future wrongful conduct.
+In addition to getting our clients and their families a just result, our Ohio medical malpractice attorneys strive to make a difference and prevent future wrongful conduct.
 When families are left searching for answers and doctors and hospitals are silent, we ask the tough questions and uncover the truth so those who cause harm are held accountable for their actions.

-Get informed with the most recent medical malpractice and nursing home abuse news affecting our area at our blog:
+In the meantime, get informed with the most recent medical malpractice and nursing home abuse news affecting our area at our blog: